fxpio/composer-asset-plugin/Resources/doc/schema.md

 - **bower-vcs**: The version control system repository can fetch packages from git with `bower.json` file dedicated to Bower.
 The `url` property of git source code is required.

+##### extra.asset-registry-options (root-only)

+Options available for the asset registers:

+- **npm-searchable** (bool): The search in the NPM registry may be disabled with this option for the search command.
+- **bower-searchable** (bool): The search in the Bower registry may be disabled with this option for the search command.

 ### Mapping asset file to composer package

 ##### NPM mapping